bernardo-amaral/sheikah-slate/README.md

 # PHP Packagist Project, Just for Tests!

-I'm just trying create a vendor module for use it in my PHP projects
+I'm just create a vendor module for use it in my PHP projects

 ## Getting Started